rogerpadilla/prouter/README.md

 - **Forward-thinking:** learns from others Router components like the ones of Express and Angular.
 Written in TypeScript for the future and transpiled to ES5 with UMD format for the present... thus it transparently supports almost every modules' style out there: ES6, CommonJS, AMD.
 And can be used also as global browser variable (via 'script' tag in your HTML).
 - KISS principle: unnecessary complexity avoided.
 - Unit tests for every feature are created.

-## Routing
-In client-side apps, routing refers to the declaration of end-points (paths) to an application and how it responds (handlers) to URL changes.

 ## Installation